 What should I know before you start?

-Our inspections are frequently limited by factors that consumers need to be aware of.
+Our inspections can be limited by factors that consumers need to be aware of.

 Any areas that we can’t get access to are excluded from the inspection.
 We will always let you know when this happens.